-Primary markets for SCO and bitumen production from Suncor's Oil Sands segment, including paraffinic froth treated bitumen from Fort Hills, include refining operations in Alberta, Ontario, Quebec, the U.S. Midwest and the U.S. Rocky Mountain regions, and markets on the U.S. Gulf Coast.
+Primary markets for SCO and bitumen production from Suncor's Oil Sands segment include refining operations in Alberta, Ontario, Quebec, the U.S. Midwest and the U.S. Rocky Mountain regions, and markets on the U.S. Gulf Coast.
 Diesel production from upgrading operations is sold primarily in Western Canada and the United States.

 For bitumen production from In Situ operations, Suncor's marketing strategy allows it to take advantage of changes in market conditions by either upgrading the bitumen at the company's Oil Sands Base facilities, refining diluted bitumen at the company's Edmonton refinery or selling diluted bitumen to third parties.
-Increased bitumen sales may also be required during upgrading facility outages.
-In Situ bitumen production processed by Oil Sands Base upgrading facilities in 2021 decreased to 116.8 mbbls/d or 48% (2020 - 130.1 mbbls/d or 65%) of total In Situ bitumen production as less In Situ bitumen feedstock was required due to higher mined bitumen feedstock and imports of bitumen from Syncrude on the interconnecting pipelines.
+In the normal course of business, Suncor enters into long-term sales agreements, which contain varying terms with respect to pricing, volume, expiry and termination.
+In Situ bitumen production processed by Oil Sands Base upgrading facilities in 2022 increased to 130.2 mbbls/d or 56% (2021 - 116.8 mbbls/d or 48%) of total In Situ bitumen production as less In Situ bitumen feedstock was required due to higher mined bitumen feedstock and imports of bitumen from Syncrude on the interconnecting pipelines.

-2021 2020 Sales Volumes and Operating Revenues - Principal Products mbbls/d % operating revenues mbbls/d % operating revenues SCO and diesel (including Syncrude) 465.7 70 467.9 80 Bitumen 183.8 27 125.6 19 Byproducts and other operating revenues (1) n/a 3 n/a 1 649.5 593.5
+2022 2021 mbbls/d % Operating Revenues mbbls/d % Operating Revenues SCO and diesel (including Syncrude) 482.6 77 465.7 70 Bitumen 180.7 21 183.8 27 Byproducts and other operating revenues (1) n/a 2 n/a 3 663.3 649.5